Technology

 Flexibility Across Businesses

 Bots can be used in different areas.
 They can manage appointment bookings or assist patients with symptom checkers in the healthcare sector.
 They can also provide individual tutoring in education.
-In e-commerce, bots analyze user data to suggest products.
+In e-commerce, bots analyse user data to suggest products.
 Such flexibility enhances innovation and growth.

 Summary